 Enter d² Glass Reinforced Polymer (GRP) Profiles and Grating — our advanced composite solutions designed to outperform steel in the harshest environments, while helping the industry meet sustainability targets.

-What is d² GRP and Why Should the Water Industry Care?
+What is d² GRP, and Why Does It Matter?

 Our d² GRP range is engineered specifically for demanding industrial environments, including wastewater treatment plants, pumping stations, and utility infrastructure.
 Designed to tackle the challenges where steel often falls short, d² GRP offers significant advantages that can’t be ignored.

-d² GRP is inherently corrosion-resistant — it won’t rust, rot, or weaken, no matter the environment.
-That means once installed, your walkways, trench covers, and access platforms stay safer for longer, with significantly less maintenance.
+That means, once installed, your walkways, trench covers, and access platforms stay safer for longer, with significantly less maintenance.

 One of the most impressive features of d² GRP is its high strength-to-weight ratio.
 The innovative design is up to 33% lighter than standard materials, making it easier to handle, quicker to install, and often eliminating the need for heavy lifting equipment on site.